xor-function/fathomless/iac2/README.md

 You can compile the powershell using ps2exe to a binary if you wish but try to run it in memory.

-the python version is a work in progress, you should be able to complie using pyinstaller. warning need to add OS detection so that the wmi c-types don't get used if windows is not detected.
+the python version is a work in progress, you should be able to complie using pyinstaller, py2exe or py2app etc.

+Warning need to add OS detection so that the wmi c-types don't get used if windows is not detected.

 ```